rogerhoward/lambdazoom/README.md

 * [Flask](http://flask.pocoo.org/) is a - no _the_ - Python microframework.
 * [deepzoom.py](https://github.com/openzoom/deepzoom.py) is a library that handles the conversion of images into DZI tilesets.
 * [Open Seadragon](https://openseadragon.github.io) is an incrediable JavaScript zoom image viewer originally developed by Microsoft.
+* [Exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/) is the most powerful tool for extracting and embedding metadata in a huge range of image, document and other file formats.

 ## Requirements